jimmyptl-jer/JimmyTechHUB/Application: Task Management API.md

 5. Upload to Lambda:
    - In Lambda console → **Code** tab
    - Click **Upload from** → **.zip file**
-   - Select your `function.zip`
+   - Select your function.zip
    - Click **Save**

 **Repeat for all 4 functions**

-✅ **Checkpoint**: All 4 Lambda functions should be created and deployed
+**Checkpoint**: All 4 Lambda functions should be created and deployed

 ---